RobertEkberg/robertekberg.github.io/_posts/How-i-created-this-website/2020-06-19-how-i-created-this-website.md

 ### Install Ruby

 You can download ruby to your local machine here.
-[Download Ruby](https://www.ruby-lang.org/en/downloads/).
+[Download Ruby here](https://www.ruby-lang.org/en/downloads/).

 ### Install Jekyll

-To install jekyll to your local website folder typ
+To install jekyll to your local website folder type

 ```
 jekyll new . --force